oneoffcoder/arwjpg/README.md

 # arwjpg

-A simple Python 3.6 script that converts RAW files from Sony camera to JPG files.
+A simple Python 3.6 script that converts RAW files from some Sony cameras (tested with Sony - Alpha a6300 Mirrorless Camera)  to JPG files.
 The RAW files should have the `ARW` file extension.
 This project borrowed key ideas from [Python Image Converter](https://github.com/Cyb3rN4u7/Python-Image-Converter).

 # Conda environment creation